One size doesn't fit all, but how do you determine how long your resume should be?

 But is the one-page resume dead?

-For example, if you recently graduated from college and did not participate in many of the resume boosters mentioned above (e.g. internships, co-ops, volunteer work, extracurricular activities), then you likely won't have enough material to warrant a second page.
+If you recently graduated from college and did not participate in many of the resume boosters mentioned above (e.g. internships, co-ops, volunteer work, extracurricular activities), then you likely won't have enough material to warrant a second page.
 The last thing you want to do is add irrelevant details, include outdated information, or get creative with your format in order to extend your resume to a second page.
 That's a waste of your time and will not impress employers.
 You're better off sticking with a one-page resume.

 So, if you're a recent college graduate, remove any references to your high school awards, scholarships, and extracurricular activities.
 Employers are more interested in the internships you completed, odd jobs you held, relevant experiences you had, and activities you participated in on campus while pursuing your degree.

 The reality is that most recruiters spend less than 10 seconds reviewing a resume before deciding whether the applicant should receive further consideration.
-With so little time to make the right impression, it's important to present a succinct document that highlights the recent — and more relevant — parts of your professional experience, skills, and education.
+With so little time to make the right impression, it's important to present a succinct document that highlights the recent - and most relevant - parts of your professional experience, skills, and education.

-Exceptions to the resume-length rules
+How long should a resume be?
+Exceptions to the rules

-While I strongly encourage you to limit yourself to a two-page resume, there will be instances where this is near impossible.
+While it's strongly encouraged to limit yourself to a two-page resume, there will be instances where this is near impossible.
 This often happens to professionals who have never-ending lists of technical skills and proficiencies, a large number of consulting gigs to explain, or a series of published works to include.
 If you fall into one of these categories, you may need to use the first part of a third page.
 However, try to avoid this if possible since there is still a limit to how many pages a resume should be.

 There are three additional scenarios when your resume length is likely to exceed two standard 8.5" x 11" pages: